History of propaganda: Nazi Germany

-The Triumph of the Will (1935), a Nazi propaganda film showcasing the Nuremberg rallies portrayed in sheer might, is often cited as amongst the most famous pieces of propaganda.

 After the defeat of Germany in the First World War, military officials such as Erich Ludendorff suggested that British propaganda had been instrumental in their defeat.
 Adolf Hitler came to echo this view, believing that it had been a primary cause of the collapse of morale and the revolts in the German home front and Navy in 1918 (see also: Dolchstoßlegende).
 Most propaganda in Germany was produced by the Ministry of Public Enlightenment and Propaganda.
 Joseph Goebbels was placed in charge of this ministry shortly after Hitler took power in 1933.
 All journalists, writers and artists were required to register with one of the Ministry's subordinate chambers for the press, fine arts, music, theatre, film, literature or radio.

 Hitler met nearly every day with Goebbels to discuss the news, and Goebbels would obtain Hitler's thoughts on the subject.
 Goebbels then met with senior Ministry officials to pass down the official Party line on world events.
 Broadcasters and journalists required prior approval before their works were disseminated.
 Along with posters, the Nazis produced a number of films and books to spread their beliefs.
 Leni Riefenstahl was one of the most prominent filmmakers to create German propaganda films.

 On 13 March 1933, The Third Reich established a Ministry of Propaganda, appointing Joseph Goebbels as its Minister.
 Goals were to establish external enemies (countries that allegedly inflicted the Treaty of Versailles on Germany – by territorial claims and ethnocentrism) and internal enemies, such as Jews, Romani, homosexuals, Bolsheviks and topics like degenerate art.